Skip to main content

 Ingestion (Object → Document)

-2. Client submits batch (/v1/buckets/{bucket}/batches/{batch}/submit) — API flattens manifests into per-extractor artifacts in S3 and creates tasks.
+Client submits a batch (/v1/buckets/{bucket}/batches/{batch}/submit); the API flattens manifests into per-extractor artifacts in S3 and creates tasks.

-3. Ray poller picks up the batch, runs feature extractors tier-by-tier, writes documents to Qdrant, and emits webhook events.
+Ray pollers pick up the batch, execute feature extractors tier-by-tier, write documents to Qdrant, and emit webhook events.

-4. Celery Beat processes webhook events: updates collection schemas, invalidates caches, notifies external systems.
+Celery Beat processes webhook events, updates collection schemas, invalidates caches, and notifies external systems.

 Retrieval (Query → Results)

-1. Client executes retriever (/v1/retrievers/{id}/execute) with structured inputs and optional filters.
+Client calls /v1/retrievers/{id}/execute with structured inputs and optional filters.

-2. FastAPI loads the retriever definition, validates inputs, and walks the stage pipeline.
+FastAPI loads the retriever definition, validates inputs, and walks the configured stage pipeline.

-3. Stages call Ray Serve (for inference), Qdrant (for search), MongoDB (for joins), and Redis (for cache signatures).
+Stages call Ray Serve for inference, Qdrant for search, MongoDB for joins, and Redis for cache signatures.

-4. Response returns results, stage metrics, cache hints (ETag), and budget usage.
+Response includes results, stage metrics, cache hints (ETag), and budget usage.

 Storage Strategy